ThornTechPublic/SwiftNetworkStarterKit/README.md

 ### [The Router](https://github.com/ThornTechPublic/SwiftNetworkStarterKit/blob/master/networkMashup/RouterService.swift#L32)

-This [tutorial](http://www.raywenderlich.com/85080/beginning-alamofire-tutorial) is a good resource for understanding the request router, as is the [AlamoFire documentation](https://github.com/Alamofire/Alamofire#urlrequestconvertible).
+This [tutorial](http://www.raywenderlich.com/85080/beginning-alamofire-tutorial) is a good resource for understanding the request router, as well as the [AlamoFire documentation](https://github.com/Alamofire/Alamofire#urlrequestconvertible).

 Let's examine the simplest example to see how it works.